Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Introduction

-There is growing research interest in modifying flow-based generative models to incorporate a change in dimensionality between the base density and data space \cite{brehmer2020, cunningham2021, cunningham2020, kumar2020, kothari2021}.
-Flows from low-dimensional latent spaces to high-dimensional data spaces could benefit from making better use of fewer parameters, being more memory efficient, and could reveal information about the intrinsic structure of the data.
-Properties of the data manifold can be of interest as well, such as its dimensionality, or the semantic meaning of latent directions \cite{kingma2013, radford2015}.
-However, leading approaches to manifold-based flows still suffer from drawbacks including intractable density estimation \cite{brehmer2020} or reliance on stochastic inverses \cite{cunningham2020}.
+There is growing research interest in \textit{injective flows}, which account for unknown manifold structure by incorporating a base density of lower dimensionality than the data space \cite{brehmer2020, cunningham2021, cunningham2020, kothari2021, kumar2020}.
+Flows with low-dimensional latent spaces could benefit from making better use of fewer parameters, being more memory efficient, and could reveal information about the intrinsic structure of the data.
+Properties of the data manifold, such as its dimensionality or the semantic meaning of latent directions, can be of interest as well \cite{kingma2013, radford2015}.
+However, leading injective flow models still suffer from drawbacks including intractable density estimation \cite{brehmer2020} or reliance on stochastic inverses \cite{cunningham2020}.

 In this paper we propose Conformal Embedding Flows (CEFs), a class of flows that use \emph{conformal embeddings} to transform from low to high dimensions while maintaining invertibility and an efficiently computable density.
 We show how conformal embeddings can be used to learn a lower dimensional data manifold, and we combine them with powerful NF architectures for learning densities.
 The overall CEF paradigm permits efficient density estimation, sampling, and inference.
-We propose several types of conformal embedding that can be implemented as composable layers of a flow, including a new invertible layer, the orthogonal $k \times k$ convolution.
+We propose several types of conformal embedding that can be implemented as composable layers of a flow, including three new invertible layers: the orthogonal $k \times k$ convolution, the conditional orthogonal transformation, and the special conformal transformation.
 Lastly, we demonstrate their efficacy on synthetic and real-world data.